 An estimated 20% of all patients presenting with non-cancer related pain at a physician’s office are prescribed opioids, but which of these patients, especially those who use the medicine long-term to control chronic pain, are likely to become addicted?
 Understanding the characteristics of such patients could arm doctors with important insight that could change the face of today’s opioid epidemic.

-“We know the number of people who take prescription opioids and then turn to heroin is on the rise,” said R. Kathryn McHugh, PhD, assistant professor of psychology in the Department of Psychiatry at Harvard Medical School and an associate psychologist with the Division of Alcohol and Drug Abuse at McLean Hospital.
+“We know the number of people who take prescription opioids and then turn to heroin is on the rise,” said R. Kathryn McHugh, PhD, assistant professor of psychology in the Department of Psychiatry at Harvard Medical School and an associate psychologist with the Division of Alcohol, Drugs, and Addiction at McLean Hospital.
 “Our research asks ‘can we predict which patients will progress to misuse of opioids before it happens?’ and if so, what can we do to prevent that from happening.”

 Dr. McHugh said one factor appears to be a person’s ability to manage his or her own emotions.

 In a recent study in The Journal of Pain, Dr. McHugh and colleagues looked at 51 people who were receiving opioid treatment for chronic pain.
 Participants were, on average, 50 years old.
 Researchers looked at medical records and examined subjects for pain sensitivity.
 They also tested their tolerance of their own emotions—did the subjects feel they could handle emotions such as anger or anxiety?

 “What we found was that those who were misusing their medication, for instance, by taking more than prescribed, had much less tolerance of their own distress,” said Dr. McHugh.